 Set Realistic Goals

 We’ve all heard the old SMART rule.
 Goals should be Specific, Measurable, Achievable, Realistic and Time-bounded.
-Yes they should, but what the heck does that mean?
-Losing 30 pounds before your cruise in six weeks is not a realistic goal, nor does it fit into any of the other SMARTs.
-A realistic short-term goal could be: “I’m going to attend two exercise classes every week this month”.
+Losing 30 pounds before your cruise in six weeks is not a realistic goal.
 Achievement of a goal, regardless of its size and complexity, is one of the best motivators.

 Find Something You Like To Do

-This is absolutely the most important thing when it comes to sustainability, particularly in the early stages.
-If you see your workout sessions as torture, it can only become more and more difficult to keep your commitment to yourself.
+This is absolutely the most important thing when it comes to sustainability.
+If you hate your workouts, it can only become more and more difficult to keep your commitment to yourself.
 Ideally, you will find a form of exercise that you can really enjoy and even look forward to.
-Whether you’re a group fitness type or a solo workout type, there is absolutely no point in trying to commit to something if you hate every minute with a passion.
-Hate running?
-Try cycling.
-Hate Boot Camp?
-Try Zumba®.
-There are so many options for being active, there has to be at least one that works for you.
+Whether you’re a social or a solo workout type, there are so many options for being active.
+There has to be one that works for you.
 If the exercise itself doesn’t quite make you sing, find a workout buddy or a group exercise class in which you can at least enjoy the music and the camaraderie.
 The rest will come later.
 Really.